anoop04singh/CosmicChicken-Somnia-MiniGames/README.md

     ```
 *   Open your browser and navigate to `http://localhost:8080` (or the URL provided in your terminal).

-## Important Considerations
+## Important Considerations & Constraints

+**Please read this section carefully to understand the risks and mechanics of playing a Web3 game.**

 *   **Gas Fees:** Every transaction that changes the state of the blockchain (joining, ejecting, cashing out, withdrawing) requires a gas fee paid in STT.
+This is a fee you pay to the network, not to the game itself.
 *   **Transaction Latency:** Blockchain transactions are not instant.
-They take a few seconds to be confirmed.
-This is especially important in the Speed Round, as your "Cash Out" transaction needs to be mined before the bot's eject time.
+They take a few seconds to be confirmed by the network.
+This has critical implications for gameplay:
+    *   **Multiplayer Royale:** When you join a round, there's a delay before your transaction is confirmed.
+Someone else might send a transaction after you, but have it confirmed *before* you, making them the "last player" instead.
+    *   **Speed Round (vs. Bot):** This is the most important constraint.
+Your "Cash Out!" transaction must be sent *and confirmed* by the network before the bot's secret eject time. **Clicking at the last possible second is extremely risky.** Due to network latency, your transaction may not be included in a block in time, causing you to lose.
+You must approve the transaction in your wallet quickly.
 *   **Security:** Always be mindful of the transactions you are approving in your wallet.
 This project is for demonstration on a testnet, but these principles apply to all Web3 applications.
 *   **Testnet Funds:** The STT tokens used in this game are on a testnet and have **no real-world monetary value**.
+*   **Browser State:** If you close your browser or refresh the page mid-game, your position is safe.
+The smart contract holds the true state of the game.
+When you reconnect your wallet, the frontend will re-sync and show you the current status.

 ## Owner & Admin Controls

-The smart contract includes special functions that can only be called by the contract's owner:
+The smart contract includes special functions that can only be called by the contract's owner.
+These are accessible via the UI if you are connected with the owner's wallet address.
-*   **Withdraw Contract Balance:** The owner can withdraw any funds held by the contract that are not allocated to player winnings (e.g., from the house edge).
+*   **Withdraw Contract Balance:** The owner can withdraw any funds held by the contract that are not allocated to player winnings.
-*   **Update Game Parameters:** The owner can update the `entryFee`, `roundDuration`, and the `botEjectMin/MaxDuration` to adjust game balance and difficulty.
+*   **Update Game Parameters:** The owner can update the `entryFee`, `roundDuration` (for multiplayer), and the `botEjectMin/MaxDuration` to adjust game balance and difficulty.